script-doodle/termux-biometric/README.md

 We'll edit the `bash.bashrc` or `zshrc` file.
 Which are located at `../usr/etc/`

-According to your shell run one of the code below to open the file in editor
+According to your shell run one of the codes below to open the file in the editor

 ```
 nano ../usr/etc/bash.bashrc